A Romantic Country Cottage in the Picturesque Coquet Valley

 The beautifully fitted bathroom has a bath with shower over, WC and wash hand basin.
-Towels and complimentary Duck Island luxury toiletries are also provided.
+Fluffy white bathrobes, slippers, towels and complimentary Duck Island luxury toiletries are also provided.

 Coquet Cottage has a small outside seating area, furnished with a pretty table and chairs and set within a walled courtyard space to three sides.
 Deck chairs are also available.
 The courtyard area is exclusive to the cottage, and whilst there is a shared pathway to the adjacent cottage in front, it is very quiet indeed.
 This lovely space is west facing and gets sun late morning through to early evening – perfect for enjoying a coffee or evening aperitif.